 The city of Bellingham is beautiful, thanks to Mount Baker in the background and roughly 70 miles of walking trails within the city limits.
+This makes it one of the top ski towns in the state too.
 The downtown district has plenty of shops and restaurants, along with Western Washington University, making it a vibrant college town.

 Whether it’s the mountains or the shores you’re after, Bellingham has it.
 The top beaches in the area include locust beach, Waypoint Park, and Little Squalicum Beach, ideal for collecting seashells, kiteboarding, skimboarding, and sunset walks.

 Set on scenic Whidbey Island, Coupeville is one of The Evergreen State’s oldest towns and will take you back to the olden days before heavy technology existed.
 Browse the town shops and recall why in-person shopping is fun, dine on fresh seafood, or kitesurf off a beach.